workingDog/MapPoly/README.md

 ### Add

 To add a new polygon, click the `Add` button then click the map to add points.
-Click the `Add` button again to deactivate it.
+You need **at least 3 points** to form a polygon.

-**Note**, the edge between the last and first points will be added automatically, no need to add the last point to close the polygon, just click the `Add` button again.
+Click the `Add` button again to deactivate adding more points.

 **Tip**, it is often easier to just roughly put a number of points on the map, then edit the markers positions by dragging the polygon handles.